What equipment do you use?

 What is your pricing?

-I have 3 photography packages but I am always happy to create custom quotes.
+I have three photography packages but I am always happy to create custom quotes.
 Please fill out the contact form with your date and venue and I’ll send over additional information.

 What is included in your wedding collections?

 Each of my wedding photography packages include at least 7 hours of coverage, a box of 400 4×6 prints from the wedding day, and a link to download all of the full resolution images.
 I include 400 prints with each of my collections because I believe it is important to have something tangible.
 The prints are enclosed in an elegant box that is perfect for sitting on your coffee table for easy viewing.
 Albums, rehearsal dinner coverage, or engagement/boudoir sessions can be added on to any package.
-I am happy to create a custom quote for exactly what you need, I will put together a quote to include all of it.
+Depending on exactly what you need, I will put together a quote to include all of it.

 What do you include in your engagement collections and what can I expect at a session?